Indian fishermen hail U.S. Supreme Court decision to hear World Bank suit

 The question before the Supreme Court now is whether there are limits to immunity for entities like the IFC under the 1945 International Organizations Immunity Act.

-That law gives international organizations “the same immunity” from suit “as is enjoyed by foreign governments”.
+That law gives international organisations “the same immunity” from suit “as is enjoyed by foreign governments”.

 However, governments “are not entitled to immunity from suits arising out of their commercial activities” under the 1976 Foreign Sovereign Immunities Act, according to ERI.